lightbend/fdp-sample-applications/README.md

 # FDP Sample Applications

-This repo contains the sample applications for [Lightbend Fast Data Platform](https://www.lightbend.com/products/fast-data-platform), version 1.3.0 and later.
+This repository contains the sample applications for [Lightbend Fast Data Platform](https://www.lightbend.com/products/fast-data-platform), version 1.3.0 and later.
 For information about these applications, see the [Fast Data Platform documentation](https://developer.lightbend.com/docs/fast-data-platform/current/), specifically the [Sample Applications](https://developer.lightbend.com/docs/fast-data-platform/current//user-guide/sample-apps/index.html) chapter.
+In order to run these applications as is, you must install them in a Fast Data Platform cluster.
+The [documentation](https://developer.lightbend.com/docs/fast-data-platform/current/) provides more details.

 > **Disclaimer:** These sample applications are provided as-is, without warranty.
 They are intended to illustrate techniques for implementing various scenarios using Fast Data Platform, but they have not gone through a robust validation process, nor do they use all the techniques commonly employed for highly-resilient, production applications.
 Please use them with appropriate caution.